cbeck88/strict-variant/README.md

   I also wanted that such behavior (what gets selected in such cases) is portable.

   (In `strict_variant` we modify overload resolution in these situations by removing some candidates.
+   For instance:
-   For instance if two integer promotions are possible, but one of them is larger than another, the larger one gets discarded, e.g. if `int -> long` and `int -> long long` are candidates, the `long long` is eliminated.
-Also we eliminate many classes of problematic conversions, anything that goes between `bool`, integral, floating point, pointer, character, and some others.
+     * if two integer promotions are possible, but one of them is larger than another, the larger one gets discarded,
+       e.g. if `int -> long` and `int -> long long` are candidates, the `long long` is eliminated.
+     * Also we eliminate many classes of problematic conversions, anything that goes between `bool`, integral, floating point, pointer, character, and some others.

    See documentation for details.)

 - I didn't like that `boost::variant` will silently make backup copies of my objects.
 For instance, consider this simple program,